vjosset/skirm/wishlist.md

 # Notes

-- Why dash if I can TO another full move?
-  - Because TOs are limited?
-  - Don't allow repeated actions using TOs?
-- Special actions - Is 2 TO too expensive?
-- Redo combat - Armor should apply in melee, not just shooting
-  - By making armor reduce damage?
-  - Still want defensive rolls for melee and shooting
-    - Dodge skill vs Melee skill?
 - How to still translate KT operatives to Skirm agents?
-- Melee rolls: -1 die for target? +1 die for attacker?
-  - Give an advantage to attacker
-  - Maybe special skill for melee specialists?
-    - e.g. "Melee Attack 2" -> +2 dice when attacking
 - Per team tactics
   - Replaces ploys
   - Must use TOs